-William D. Ford Federal Direct Loan Program
+Federal Direct Unsubsidized Loan Program

 The Federal Direct Loan Program is a federal Title IV program that provides long-term loans to students to help meet educational expenses.
 Under this program, the U.S. Department of Education makes loans, through schools, directly to students.
-The interest rate for graduate students for the 2019-2020 academic year is 6.079%.
+The fixed interest rate for graduate students for the 2022-2023 academic year is 6.5%.
 Interest rates are set every June.
 Interest will accumulate while a student is enrolled, but that interest will not capitalize until the student enters repayment.
-Borrowers currently are charged a 1.062% origination fee at the time of disbursement.
+Borrowers currently are charged a 1.057% origination fee at the time of disbursement.
 The annual limit for the unsubsidized Direct Loan is \$47,167.
 The aggregate limit for Direct Loans is set at \$224,000.
 The FAFSA application is required.

 Repayment begins 6 months after you graduate, leave school or drop below half-time enrollment.
 The minimum repayment plan has a fixed monthly payment of no less than \$50 for up to 10 years.
 An extended repayment plan will result in a fixed lower monthly payment for up to 25 years, depending on the loan amount borrowed.
 The graduated repayment plan allows borrowers to begin with lower payments that increase over time for up to 25 years, depending on the loan amount borrowed.
 The U.S. Department of Education also offers a number of Income Based repayment plans.
-For more information on repayment options, please visit https://studentloans.gov.
+Follow the link for more information on repayment options.
 Deferment or forbearance is available for those who chose to pursue residencies.